 The whole content of the wood package must be available for inspection in the event of a complaint.

 Protect the wood

 Check that the tarpaulin is intact before covering the pack of wood.

 Cover the wood so that the air can circulate and so as to avoid too high a temperature or condensation arising.
 Leave straps and packaging on the wood for as long as possible.

-Ventilate between the wood and the tarpaulin and make sure that the tarpaulin ends a good way above the ground.
-Place spacers or similar around the pack of wood so that the tarpaulin does not touch the wood at any point.
+Ventilate between the wood and the tarpaulin and make sure that the tarpaulin ends are a good way above the ground.
+Place spacers or similar around the pack of wood so that the tarpaulin does not touch the wood at any point